DevLucasLourenco/Wave/README.md

 - `'es_ES'` - Spanish
 - `'en_US'` - English
 - `'fr_FR'` - French
-- You can use another language too.
+- You can use another language which `locale` can handle.

 #### **Example**
 ```python